IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 ## Export Multi Column Headers Grid

 It is now possible to export {Component} with defined [multi-column headers](multi-column-headers.md).
 All headers will be reflected in the exported excel file as they are displayed in the {Component}.
-If you want to exclude the defined multi-column headers from the exported data you can set the [exporter option]({environment:demosBaseUrl}/classes/exporteroptionsbase.html) [ignoreMultiColumnHeaders]({environment:demosBaseUrl}/classes/exporteroptionsbase.html#ignoremulticolumnheaders) to `true`.
+If you want to exclude the defined multi-column headers from the exported data you can set the `ExporterOption` `IgnoreMultiColumnHeaders` to `true`.

 > [!NOTE]
 > The exported {Component} will not be formatted as a table, since Excel tables do not support multiple row headers.